Jim Bankoff

-James Philip Bankoff (born December 23, 1969) is an American businessman who is the co-founder, chairman, and chief executive officer (CEO) of Vox Media.
+James Philip Bankoff (born December 23, 1969) is an American media executive who is the co-founder, chairman, and chief executive officer (CEO) of Vox Media.
 He previously worked for AOL and joined Vox Media's predecessor, SB Nation, in 2009.

 Early life and education

-James Philip Bankoff was born to Marvin and Adrienne Bankoff on December 23, 1969, and raised in Upper Saddle River, New Jersey.
+Bankoff was born to Marvin and Adrienne Bankoff on December 23, 1969, and raised in Upper Saddle River, New Jersey, a primarily Jewish neighborhood.
 His father owned a jewelry business and his mother worked as an editor.
 Bankoff developed an interest in media at an early age.
 He obtained a bachelor's degree in international studies from Emory University.
 During his senior year, he interned at CNN.
 Bankoff earned his Master of Business Administration degree at the Wharton School of the University of Pennsylvania.

 Career

 Early career and AOL

 Bankoff initially worked as a production assistant for the WETA-TV series Washington Week.
 He also worked at Ruder Finn's Global Public Affairs group, where he became an account supervisor in 1991.
 After graduating from Wharton, he declined job offers from The New York Times, The Walt Disney Company, and a record company to join AOL in 1995.
 In various roles, he worked on projects including AIM, AOL.com, AOL Music, FanHouse, MapQuest, Moviefone, and Netscape.
 He focused on the company's digital content business, helped the company acquire Engadget, and was involved in the creation of TMZ.

 Bankoff became director of business development for AOL Greenhouse in 1996.
 He was named vice-president of strategy and operations for the AOL brand in 1998, and oversaw business strategy, category management, and content acquisition.
 He also directed AOL Music and AOL Plus.
 Following the merger of AOL and Netscape, Bankoff became president of Netscape in 2001.
 He was responsible for business operations and the growth of Netscape.com and Netbusiness.
 He then served as president of AOL Web Properties, managing AIM, CompuServe, ICQ, MapQuest, Moviefone, and Netscape.

 Bankoff held the role of executive vice-president of programming and products from 2002.
 Bankoff left AOL in late 2006, working as a consultant for The Huffington Post and SB Nation, starting in 2008.